Relaxed Highest Weight Modules from $\mathcal{D}$-Modules on the Kashiwara Flag Scheme: Introduction and Organization

 \subsection{Related results}

 When $\mathfrak{g}$ is instead a finite dimensional semisimple Lie algebra and the Schubert cells $X_w$ are considered, results analogous to the identification of global sections as $\mathfrak{g}$-modules in \cite{KT95}[Theorem 3.4.1] appear in \cite{Kem76}[Theorem 7], \cite{BK81}[equation (5.1.2) and Corollary 5.8] and \cite{Gai05}[Theorem 10.6], while the vanishing of higher cohomology is part of the Beilinson-Bernstein theorem.
 Let us come back to the case of affine Kac-Moody algebras.
 While \cite{KT95}[Theorem 3.4.1] is related to $\mathfrak{g}$ at the negative level since $\lambda$ was assumed regular antidominant, it is important to mention that its positive level analogue exists in the form of \cite{Kas900}[Theorem 5.2.1].
 There the twist $\lambda$ is required to be \emph{dominant} and direct images from the \emph{finite codimensional Schubert cells} $X^w$ in the Kashiwara flag scheme $X$ are considered.
 It should be possible to carry over the constructions of this article to this case.
-In the case of the finite dimensional Schubert cells $X_w$ in $X^{\thin}$, the recent work \cite{FG09} gives the following reformulations. \cite{FG09}[Theorem 5.2] states a cohomology vanishing result following \cite{BD91}, see also \cite{Sha10}[Proposition 5.3.1].
+In the case of the finite dimensional Schubert cells $X_w$ in $X^{\thin}$, the more recent work \cite{FG09} gives the following reformulations. \cite{FG09}[Theorem 5.2] states a cohomology vanishing result following \cite{BD91}, see also \cite{Sha10}[Proposition 5.3.1].
 In \cite{FG09}[Theorem 5.5] an \emph{equivalence} between the category of Iwahori-equivariant twisted $\sh{D}$-modules on $X^{\thin}$ (more precisely, its monodromic version) and a \emph{block} of (a variant of) category $\sh{O}$ of $\mathfrak{g}$ is shown, combining the results of \cite{BD91} with those of \cite{KT95}.
-(As it was elaborated on above, the latter results also play a prominent role in this article.)
 It seems reasonable to try to extend this equivalence to an equivalence between a category of $\Loop^+ I \cap \dot{s_i}\Loop^+ I\dot{s_i}^{-1}$-equivariant twisted $\sh{D}$-modules on $X^{\thin}$ and a category of relaxed highest weight modules and the results of this article might find an application in such an endeavor.